top of page

 • Central Pennsylvania Rowing Association | rowing | Marina Rd, Sunbury, PA, USA

 The Central Pennsylvania Rowing Association is a non-profit athletic organization established to promote the sport of rowing.
 We offer to individuals in the surrounding communities the opportunity to experience the sport, from beginners through competitive level, and also to encourage the use and enjoyment of our region's natural waterways.
-Members, family, and friends are invited to our annual dinner on January 18, 2026 at Bull Run in Lewisburg.
-Social hour begins at 5:00 followed by a buffet meal.
-RSVP & Purchase Tickets CENTRAL PA ROWING ASSOCIATION The Beauty In Community Head Coach Needed We are seeking a head coach to act as the primary leader overseeing both masters and youth programs.
+Click here for more information about adult learn-to-row and here for more information about youth rowing program.
+Registrations are now open.
+Register Here CENTRAL PA ROWING ASSOCIATION The Beauty In Community Head Coach Needed We are seeking a head coach to act as the primary leader overseeing both masters and youth programs.
 Click below for more information.
 More Information Welcome to CPRA Since 1989, we have been united by our interest, enthusiasm, and love for rowing on the Susquehanna River with a mission to educate and provide opportunities for youth and adults to enjoy the health benefits of rowing recreationally as well as competitively.
 What We Offer Adult Learn to Row For adults 18 and older.
 Masters Rowing CPRA welcomes novice and experienced rowers.
 Youth Rowing We offer programs for both new and experienced rowers ages 12-18.
 Our Location Be The First To Know Join our mailing list First name Last name Email I agree to be added to our email list Subscribe Thanks for subscribing!

 • Adult Learn-to-Row | CPRA